High order numerical discretizations of the Einstein-Euler equations in the Generalized Harmonic formulation: Conclusions

 \section{Conclusions}

 In this paper, we have tested two distinct families of high order numerical schemes for nonlinear hyperbolic systems of balance laws applied to the Generalized Harmonic (GH) formulation of the Einstein equations first introduced in~\cite{Lindblom2006}: a CWENO-FD scheme on Cartesian grids in two and three space dimensions, and an ADER-DG scheme on unstructured polygonal meshes in two space dimensions.
 Both approaches were endowed with a well-balancing feature, enabling the exact discrete preservation of known stationary solutions.
 The successful reproduction of a wide variety of standard vacuum benchmarks confirmed the robustness and accuracy of our schemes when applied to numerical relativity problems.
 Moreover, the inclusion of matter evolution through the general relativistic Euler equations allowed us to further validate our methods also in a more complete regime, namely coupling the spacetime and matter parts, through tests such as the spherical accretion onto a Schwarzschild black hole and the non-rotating neutron star in equilibrium.
-These results establish a solid basis for the next stages of development of this work, for which it is appropriate to offer a few comments.
+In addition, relativistic Riemann problems were considered in order to assess the ability of our schemes to correctly capture strong shock waves and discontinuities.
+For the test cases involving the proposed well-balancing techniques, a rather natural choice was to focus on small perturbations around stationary equilibria.
+However, for more relevant physical applications of these tools we mention the stability analysis of black hole horizons \cite{Aretakis2015,Agrawal2026}, as well as oscillation modes of neutron stars \cite{servignat2025roxas,Jaraba2026,Zhao2022}.
+More dynamic simulations, such as binary neutron star mergers, as well as further developments concerning mycrophysics and radiation transport will be the subject of future research.
+Overall, the numerical results obtained in this paper establish a solid basis for the next stages of development of this work, for which it is appropriate to offer a few additional comments.
 A first natural extension consists in generalizing the ADER-DG scheme to a complete 3D framework on unstructured meshes, ultimately supporting the study of more realistic astrophysical sources beyond axisymmetric systems.
 Furthermore, the integration of moving meshes within an Arbitrary-Lagrangian-Eulerian (ALE) framework with topology changes~\cite{Gaburro2020Arepo} represents another key step towards accurate simulations of dynamical spacetimes, such as those encountered in rotating binary systems.
 We recall that, within the GH formulation, neutron star and black hole mergers have recently been simulated successfully with high order DG schemes in~\cite{Deppe2024} and~\cite{lovelace2025simulating}, respectively.
 The first of these two scenarios, in fact, constitutes the main target we aim to address in our future works, potentially including the extraction of gravitational waves.